onyxring/orcsCharacter/README.md

         setAttrs({ "HP": Number(values.HP||0) + Number(values.REC||0);} );
 	});

-Of course, this isn’t an overwhelming example, but it *does* underscore the idea that callbacks, used in traditional Sheet Worker code, make things more convoluted than they ought to be.
+Of course, this isn’t an overwhelming example, but it *does* underscore the idea that callbacks, a staple in coding practices of years past, make things more convoluted than their modern `async` alternatives.
 Complex tasks can get out of hand quickly.

 _There are a couple of noteworthy points to make about the orCharacter example above:_
 * _The properties exposing character attributes are asynchronous and leverage the Async/Await features of the JavaScript language.
 In short, reading and writing properties each interact directly with the Roll20 servers.
 The `await` keyword causes code to pause until the server interaction is complete, rather than having to define callback functions.
 (We make this more efficient in the next section.)_